 Some of the technology offered in a mid-tier hot tub might be a little less advanced or sleek than that of a top-tier model, but the functionality can still prove to be top-tier quality.
 If you look around for a good deal, you might be able to find an older top-tier swim spa model in mid-tier pricing.
 It all depends on your budget and what you’re looking for in a spa.

 $8,000 – $12,000

 Don’t let the term “low-tier” swim spa scare you away.
-These systems still offer a great performance and can prove to be an asset to any home.
+These systems still offer great performance and can prove to be an asset to any home.
 Low-tier swim spas are most often 10-16 feet in length.
 These models usually offer a seating area, although it may not be as separate from the open-concept tank as other models.

-The features offered in these models are usually of an average quality and offer the basic functionality desired from a swim spa.
+The features offered in these models are usually of average quality and offer the basic functionality desired from a swim spa.
 If you’re looking to make a quality investment in your home and enjoy the benefits of swim spas, but don’t really care about added bells and whistles, then a low-tier swim spa is your best bet!

 Swim Spas for Sale

 At the end of the day, it all depends on what you’re looking for in a swim spa and what your budget is.
 All the products from Hydropool Swim Spas are of high quality, with some models offering less fancy additions or sizes than others.

 Once you’ve determined what you’re looking for in a swim spa and what your budget is, drop by Twin City Jacuzzi and take a look at our wide selection of Hydropool Swim Spas for sale in Minneapolis.
 We have two convenient swim spa dealerships.